im4vk/Certificates/README.md

 # Certificates
-- to get
-Build an AutoGPT Code Writing AI Tool With Rust and GPT-4 - udemy
+- Build an AutoGPT Code Writing AI Tool With Rust and GPT-4 - udemy